-\widehat{GI}i in Equation (2) is the fitted value of GI_i , which is estimated from Equation (3).
-GIPS in Equation (3) is government intervention in public security matters.4 For expository convenience, we call it "public security intervention."
+\widehat{Gl}i in Equation (2) is the fitted value of GI_i , which is estimated from Equation (3).
+GIPS in Equation (3) is government intervention in public security matters.5 For expository convenience, we call it "public security intervention."
 The investment climate survey asks the firm manager how many days the firm needs to spend on interaction with the government regarding public security matters.
 We use the response to measure public security intervention.
 According to our definition, GIPS is positively related to government intervention (GI).
 The former reflects government intervention in public security matters while the latter indicates general government intervention.
 Moreover, GIPS is irrelevant for loans between firms and financial intermediaries.
+Thus, GIPS can be a suitable IV for GI.
+In IV estimations, we also use robust standard errors or cluster standard errors.